Q: Where and when is HEFF 2019?

 Q: When can I arrive and leave with a day ticket?

-A: Day tickets are valid from the start of scheduled activities until the end of scheduled activities for a specified day.
+A: Day tickets are valid for any full day of activities from Wednesday to Monday.
 This will be at the earliest 8am until latest 2am but will vary from day to day.

 Q: What if I can’t or don’t want to camp?